SNUC-Zero-Day/.github/profile/README.md

 > Contributing requires you to Satisfy all the Necessary Prerequisites and to be part of the Core Team

-Ping @SNU-Red-Force/vismbs to get yourself Approved.
+Ping https://github.com/vismbs to get yourself Approved.
 You will receive an Invitation Email asking you to be the Member of the Organization.

 ### Conclusion

 SNU Red Force aims to be the Greatest in the whole of SNU/SSN in terms of Cybersecurity and the Members of the Organization will undergo Extensive Training to statisfy the Needs of the Organization which will shape them into a better Pentester.
 We'll Participate in CTFs, Bug Bountry Programme and Etetera.

-Author: @vismbs --> _Touch Some Grass 🌿 and Hack Some Computers 🖥️_
+Author: https://github.com/vismbs --> _Touch Some Grass 🌿 and Hack Some Computers 🖥️_

+> PS: IDK What happened to Mentioning Author's Profile.
+Bear with the Ridiculous Profile Link